The Bankrate promise

 What is key man insurance?

 Key man insurance is a type of life insurance policy that a company purchases on the life of a founder, owner, executive or anyone else who is essential to the running of the business.
 The beneficiary of the policy is the company and the premiums are paid by the business.
-This type of policy may also be referred to as key person or a key people insurance policy.
+This type of policy may also be referred to as key person or a key employee insurance policy.
 It also falls under the umbrella of a corporate-owned life insurance policy, where a company takes out a policy on a specific employee or group of employees.

 A key person could be considered an owner, founder, top executive, salesperson or even someone with special knowledge and skill sets.
 The idea behind key person insurance is that the company would receive the death benefit to add a financial buffer in case of the sudden loss of someone critical to company operations.
 The payout could potentially buy the company time to strategize and determine the next steps for the business.